 See the World’s Largest Menorah Lighting at Grand Army Plaza

 Enjoy the second night of Hanukkah with live music, warm holiday beverages, and the world’s largest menorah!
 This gigantic 4,000-pound, 32-foot tall, gold colored lamp will light up Brooklyn‘s Grand Army Plaza at the main entrance of Prospect Park.
 Designed by Israeli artist Yaacov Agam, this impressive masterpiece holds the Guinness World Record for its remarkable size.
 It even requires a crane to illuminate its candles!
-Starting with a kickoff concert on Sunday December 2 at 4:30 PM, expect live music, hot latkes and suvganiot accompanied by plenty of winter revelry every night till December 9th.
+Starting with a kickoff concert on December 21 at 6 pm.
 This event is free for all, so come and experience a slice of Jewish culture in the cosmopolitan city!

 Watching a Christmas Classic at the Nitehawk Cinema in Williamsburg or Prospect Park is an experience that every movie-lover must indulge in.
-Their Holiday Spectacular shows start from November 17th and go on till December 29th!
+Their Holiday Spectacular shows start from November 26th and go on till December end!
 If you're a movie buff, head to the Nitehawk Cinema on a Saturday or Sunday at 11 Am and gorge on a yummy brunch while watching your favourite holiday classic.
 At this drive-in theatre, delicious French toast, egg sandwiches and breakfast burritos will be delivered straight to your seat!
-This year's Christmas specials include Gremlins, Die Hard, Home Alone, Addams Family Values, and the most important event on December 18th - Spoons Toons & Booze.
-On a Saturday morning, catch your favorite cartoon, have some booze and enjoy a sugary dose of Cereal Brunch to go - paired with a special Menu of Christmas & Holiday Themed Episodes!
+This year's Christmas specials include The Muppet Christmas Carol, Germlins, Home Alone, The Holiday, and the most important event on December 17, 18 & 19 - The Nightmare Before Christmas.

 Marvel at the Holiday Window Displays on Fifth Avenue